Jus Allah: 2013–present: Departure from Enemy Soil, MMA, Diabolic

 In 2013, Jus Allah left Jedi Mind Tricks again, as well as leaving the Army of the Pharaohs.
 The reason for his departure has not been disclosed, but is rumored to be beefs with in-house producer C-Lance and Heavy Metal Kings' affiliate Slaine, as well as tensions between Jus and Paz over the struggles.

 M.M.A.
 (Meanest Man Alive) was originally announced to be released November 26, 2013.
 However, on November 25, 2013, Jus Allah tweeted that the album was pushed back again.
 With his departure from Jedi Mind Tricks and Army of the Pharaohs, this meant that ties with Enemy Soil had been severed, thus leaving him unsigned.

-On August 14, 2015 the album cover, track list and pre-order for M.M.A.
+On August 14, 2015, the album cover, track list and pre-order for M.M.A.
 (Meanest Man Alive) were published on Jus Allah's Tumblr and it was released on September 4, 2015.
-The album received mixed to negative reviews: one critic panned its violent content, writing that "some of it is uncomfortable to listen to unless you’re a genuine serial killer who's open to advice from a hardcore rapper," comparing Jus Allah to Necro "with worse beats and slightly better flow."
-Another described the album as "a mixed bag containing some interesting lyrics but no memorable choruses, and despite flashes of brilliance, the overall LP is average."